20 Jan Can You Vinyl Wrap Anything?

 Dirty and Damaged Surfaces

 Because vinyl wraps cling so tightly to an object, they highlight every flaw and piece of debris that gets trapped underneath.
 It’s essential that you thoroughly clean and dry the surface before installation to prevent bumps, bubbles, cracks, and other issues.
-Surface damage such as peeling paint, chips, or cracks will need to be repaired so that the object is as smooth as possible before installing the vinyl.
+You will need to repair surface damage such as peeling paint, chips, or cracks first so that the object is as smooth as possible before installing the vinyl.

 Complex Shapes